Melbourne Ice: Docklands era

 Ahead of the 2018 season the Melbourne Ice announced a backroom shuffle and a new head coach appointment.
 Charles Franzén moved from head coach to Director of Coaching and Player Development with Swedish coach, Peter Ekroth, joining the team.
 The Ice started the season slowly and after five rounds, four wins and three losses, Ekroth departed the team.
 Former head coach and long-time Ice member, Sandy Gardner, stepped up from his assistant coach role and took over head coach duties for the remainder of the 2018 season on 9 June 2018.
 Gardner appointed Mark Smith and Josh Velez as his assistants.
 With a lot of backroom changes, on-ice performance of the team suffered in 2018.
 The Ice finished the season seventh, failing to qualify for finals for the first time in thirteen seasons.
 It was also the first season since 2004 that the Ice finished with a negative goal difference, −27.

 After the disappointment of 2018, the Ice made more backroom changes for 2019.
 Sandy Gardner moved back to his assistant coach role and former Ice player and Mustangs coach Brad Vigon was appointed new head coach.
 Soon after, Brent Laver and Glen Mayer joined Sandy as assistant coaches to Vigon.
 Johan Steenberg also re-joined the club to take on the role of Director of hockey operations.
 Johan had previously worked as the Ice's goaltender coach between 2014 and 2017 before moving to the CBR Brave in 2018.
 The season started in a similar fashion to 2018 and by 26 May the Ice faced a similar situation as the previous season with their head coach stepping down.
 Vigon announced his temporary suspension of his head coaching duties for a period of four weeks for personal reasons.
 Johan and the assistant coaches filled in while Vigon was absent.
 The Ice finished the season seventh with nine wins from 28 matches for a total of 24 points, their lowest point tally from an eight team season.

 On 31 January 2020, Melbourne Ice announced their new head coach for 2020 would be Canadian Michael Marshall.
 Michael hails from Calgary, Alberta and joins the team off the back of four years coaching in Sweden.

+In 2024, Ice started the season strongly under second year coach, Kerry Goulet, winning their first 10 games.
+After a loss to Perth, they would go on to win 5 in a row before falling to Sydney in overtime.
+A late season slump saw them second overall on the ladder and second in the Hellyer conference.
+In the finals they easily accounted for Brisbane 5-0 in the preliminary final.
+After narrowly beating Newcastle in a come from behind win in the semi final (after being down 1-3 heading into the last period), they qualified for their first grand final since 2017 against Canberra.
+They were soundly defeated by Brave 0-5 ending their season.